Contributing to Pyomo

 The Pyomo main branch provides a Github Actions workflow (configured

 .github/ directory) that will test any changes pushed to multiple virtual machines ( and multiple Python versions.
 For existing forks, fetch and merge your fork (and branches) with Pyomo’s main.
 For new forks, you will need to enable GitHub Actions in the ‘Actions’ tab on your fork.

 This will enable the tests to run automatically with each push to your fork.

 At any point in the development cycle, a “work in progress” pull request may be opened by including ‘[WIP]’ at the beginning of the PR title.
 This allows your code changes to be tested by the full suite of Pyomo’s automatic testing infrastructure.
 Any pull requests marked ‘[WIP]’ will not be reviewed or merged by the core development team.
-In addition, any ‘[WIP]’ pull request left open for an extended period of time without active development may be marked ‘stale’ and closed.
+However, any ‘[WIP]’ pull request left open for an extended period of time without active development may be marked ‘stale’ and closed.